MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/not-function.md

 ## Examples

-The following query returns the number of events that are not "Tornado", per state.
+The following query returns the number of events that are not a tornado, per state.

 :::moniker range="azure-data-explorer"
 > <a href="https://dataexplorer.azure.com/clusters/help/databases/Samples?query=H4sIAAAAAAAAAwsuyS%2FKdS1LzSspVuDlqlEoz0gtSlXIyy%2FRAAuGVBakKtjaKiiF5BflJabkK2mCVRWX5uYmFmVWpSok55fmlWhoKiRVKgSXJJakAgA2hsjZUAAAAA%3D%3D" target="_blank">Run the query</a>